Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Implementation Details

 \section{Implementation Details}

 In this experiment, we provide two sets of hyperparameter configurations, which differ primarily in the total number of steps in the Learning Rate Optimization (LRO) process.
-Specifically, for all experiments, the total training rounds are fixed at 15, which corresponds to approximately 3500 global steps.
-As described in Section ~\ref{sec:reward_hacking_suppression}, to balance model performance and training stability while suppressing reward hacking, we set the minimum reward temperature to 0.825 and the maximum learning rate to 1e-5.
+Specifically, for all experiments, the total training rounds are fixed at 15, corresponding to approximately 3500 global steps.
+The entire training process takes about 7 hours on four NVIDIA H100 Hopper GPUs, with each GPU utilizing around 70 GB of memory.
+As described in Section~\ref{sec:reward_hacking_suppression}, to balance model performance and training stability while suppressing reward hacking, we set the minimum reward temperature to 0.825 and the maximum learning rate to 1e-5.
 Two configurations with slight differences in LRO are provided, where the warm-up phase is fixed at 20 steps.
 We adjust the remaining cosine annealing steps to achieve total LRO steps of 1500 and 2500, corresponding to more stable training and stronger model performance respectively.

+It is worth noting that, given the properties of GOAT, we speculate that it should still perform effectively even with weaker or even no prompts.
+Reducing the prompt length or the target synthesis text length could significantly reduce GPU memory usage.
+We leave the exploration of more efficient training strategies for GOAT to future work.

+During the inference stage, we employ the Repetition Aware Sampling (RAS) method using the default configuration from CosyVoice 2.
+Specifically, the top-p value is set to 0.8, top-k is set to 25, the repetition penalty window size (win\_size) is 10, and the repetition penalty coefficient (tau\_r) is 0.1.